twilio/twilio-voice-react-native/CONTRIBUTING.md

 We want this community to be friendly and respectful to each other.
 Please follow it in all your interactions with the project.

+> All third-party contributors acknowledge that any contributions they provide will be made under the same open-source license that the open-source project is provided under.

 ## Development workflow

 To get started with the project, run `yarn` in the root directory to install the required dependencies for each package: